continuouscoordination/principles/en/adoption.md

 - Surfacing check-ins and goal updates to the whole organization is how to _Work in the open._
 - Cataloging plans and intentions within communication loops is the way to _Tell the future_.
 - Written check-ins and updates reinforce the _thinking_ that’s the basis for _Write it down_.
-- By keeping a steady beat with written communication loops, you can avoid low-value “catch-up” and status meetings eschewed in _Spare the meetings_.
+- Keeping a steady beat with written communication loops can avoid low-value “catch-up” and status meetings eschewed in _Spare the meetings_.

-Implementing _Lead with context_ will require a more deliberate, demonstrative effort on the part of managers and leaders.
-Use the communication loops to constant lay out _why_ the work matters so that contributors can function autonomously.
-In the updates leaders provide in Step 2, clarify the ties back to parent goals and the mission of the organization.
+Implementing Lead with context will require a more deliberate, demonstrative effort by managers and leaders.
+Use the communication loops to constantly lay out why the work matters so that contributors can function autonomously.
+In the updates leaders provide in Step 2, clarify the ties back to parent goals and the organization’s mission.

-Finally, to apply the _Track output, not input_ principle, make sure the updates in Step 2 aren’t an examination of input metrics — like lines of code written, or meetings attended — that don’t correlate with the outcomes you’re shooting for.
-Focus on the metrics that matter in the updates.
+Finally, to apply the _Track output, not input_ principle, make sure the updates in Step 2 aren’t an examination of input metrics — like lines of code written or meetings attended — that don’t correlate with the outcomes you’re shooting for.
+Focus on the output metrics that matter in the updates.

 None of the principles are exclusive to managers or contributors.
 It’s _critical_ that managers lead by example and fully participate in the communication loops, both in writing thoughtful updates that demonstrate the principles and engaging in updates from others.
-For best results, model the behavior you want to see across the organization.
+Model the behavior you want to see across the organization for best results.